Counting integer points on quadrics with arithmetic weights: Introduction

-\begin{theorem} Let $\lambda(n)$ be normalised Fourier coefficients of a holomorphic Hecke cusp form $f$ of full level and weight $k$, and let $r(n)$ be the number of representations of an integer as a sum of two squares.
-Let $A$ and $B$ be non-zero integers.
-Then there exists $\delta > \frac{1}{60}$, independent of $A$ and $B$, such that
+for some $\delta > 0$, where $A$ and $B$ are non-zero integers, $\lambda_f(n)$ are normalised Fourier coefficients of a holomorphic Hecke cusp form $f$ of full level and $r(n)$ is the number of representations of an integer as a sum of two squares.
+In principle, this corresponds to the case where a cubic form $B(m,n)$ splits over $\mathbf{Q}$ as the product of a linear and a quadratic form\footnote{In this case, $B(m,n)=(Am^2+Bn^2)m$}.

-\end{theorem} Although we have stated this with the $r$-function, our methods could potentially be adapted to deal with the divisor function.
-It is worth emphasising that existing results on divisor sums over binary cubic and quartic forms have largely relied on arguments involving the geometry of numbers, and one cannot expect to be able to establish Theorem ~\ref{cor1} by relying solely on these methods.
+Although we have stated~\eqref{eq:icanprovethis} with the $r$-function, our methods could potentially be adapted to deal with the divisor function.
+It is worth emphasising that existing results on divisor sums over binary cubic and quartic forms have largely relied on arguments involving the geometry of numbers, and one cannot expect to be able to establish~\eqref{eq:icanprovethis} by relying solely on such methods.
 Instead, we will draw from techniques in the theory of automorphic forms.
 Next, we move to our main theorem.

-Let $F \in \mathbf{Z}[\bs{x}]$ be an integral quadratic form in four variables and let $w \in C_0^{\infty}(\mathbf{R}^4)$ be a smooth function with support in $[1/2,2]^4$.
+Let $F(\bs{x}) \in \mathbf{Z}[\bs{x}]$ be an integral quadratic form in four variables and let $w(\bs{x}) \in C_0^{\infty}(\mathbf{R}^4)$ be a smooth function with support in $[1/2,2]^4$.
 Let count integral solutions to $F=0$ of height less than $X$.
 As $X \to \infty$, Heath-Brown ~\cite[Theorems 6,7]{HB} established an asymptotic formula for $N_F(X)$ with a power-saving error term (see also recent work of Getz ~\cite{G} where this is refined and a second order main term is given).
 Now, given an arithmetic function $a(n):\mathbf{N} \to \mathbf{C}$, it is natural to ask if we can count solutions to $F=0$ in which one of the variables is weighted by $a(n)$.
 More precisely, let

 where $F$ and $w$ are as above.
 For instance, if $a = \Lambda$ then $N(a;X)$ counts weighted solutions to $F=0$ where one of the co-ordinates is prime.
 The inhomogeneous case (i.e. counting solutions to $F(\bs{x})=N$ for non-zero $N$), however, has been well-studied.
 Tsang and Zhao ~\cite{TZ} showed that every sufficiently large integer $N \equiv 4 \pmod{24}$ can be written in the form $p_1^2 + P_2^2 + P_3^2 + P_4^2$, where $p_1$ is a prime, and each $P_i$ has at most $5$ prime factors.